gruntwork-io/docs/docs/patcher/running-patcher/update.md

 To run Patcher in a CI pipeline you should add the `--skip-container-runtime` flag.

 :::

+In non-interactive mode, Patcher updates all module dependencies in the current folder (and child folders) according to the specified update strategy.

 Non-interactive mode supports both the `next-safe` and `next-breaking` update strategies.